kontainapp/km/docs/planning/m1/README.md

 - [ ] Security monitoring and control (investigate)
   - [ ] Seccomp vs hcall - define filters
 - [ ] Snapshot management (km_cli to relate snapshots to original, show relations, etc)
+- [ ] "this payload is not going to run" analysis tool (phase 1 -  what (if anything) can be done for known non-supported APIs ?)

 ### Release Process